An outline of shifted Poisson structures and deformation quantisation in derived differential geometry: Deformation quantisation

 \section{Deformation quantisation}

-We now consider quantisation for $n$-shifted symplectic and Poisson structures.
-In this section, we will not consider parity-reversed Poisson structures, since they have no natural notion of quantisation.
+We now consider quantisation for $n$-shifted symplectic and Poisson structures, which for us means an algebraic structure over the power series ring with formal variable $\hbar$ (of bidegree $0$ and even parity) which recovers the algebra of functions on setting $\hbar \mapsto 0$, and endows it with a Poisson structure.\footnote{Most of the results in this section have analogues with $\hbar$ of some other chain degree $r$, by inserting appropriate shifts into the relevant constructions.
+In that case, analogues of $BD_k$ quantisation arise whose classical limits are $(k-1-r)$-shifted Poisson structures.} In this section, we will not consider parity-reversed Poisson structures, since they have no non-trivial notion of quantisation in that sense.

 For $k \ge 1$, the natural notion of quantisation for $P_k$-algebras is given by $E_k$-algebras.
 An $E_k$-algebra can be thought of as a cochain complex with $k$ associative multiplications which commute with each other up to homotopy, and the commutators then give rise to a Lie bracket of cochain degree $1-k$.
-For instance, $k=2$ can be modelled by brace algebras.
+For instance, $k=2$ can be modelled by brace algebras, since by \cite[Theorem 1.1]{McClureSmithDeligneConj}, the brace operad $\Br$ is naturally $\Q$-linearly quasi-isomorphic to rational chains $\CC_{\bt}(E_k,\Q)$ on the $E_2$ operad.

+The $k=1$ case was formulated first, and corresponds to associative deformations of a commutative algebra, recovering the Poisson bracket from the commutator.
+The motivation for the other cases come from Dunn additivity, because homotopically an $E_k$-algebra can be regarded as an $E_{k-1}$-algebra in $E_1$-algebras, and the additivity property for Poisson operads of \cite[Theorem 3.4.1]{CPTVV} (due to Rozenblyum and stated there without proof) or \cite{safronovBraces} allows us to regard a $P_k$-algebra as an $E_{k-1}$-algebra in $P_1$-algebras.

+More specifically, deformation quantisations are formulated in terms of the $BD_k$ operads.
+The $BD_1$ operad of \cite[Definition 13.2.2]{costelloNotesSupersymm} (due to Ed Segal) is given by the Rees construction of the smallest filtration on the associative operad $\Ass$ for which the multiplication has weight $0$ and the commutator bracket weight $-1$, so $BD_1/\hbar \cong \Com$ and $BD_1[\hbar^{-1}] \cong \Ass(\!(\hbar)\!)$.
+A $BD_1$-algebra structure on a complete flat $\R\brh$-module concentrated in degree $0$ is precisely an associative algebra structure which is commutative modulo $\hbar$.
+The $BD_k$ operads of \cite[\S 3.5.1]{CPTVV} are defined similarly, in terms of the good truncation filtration on $\CC_{\bt}(E_k,\Q)$.

+However, for $k \ge 2$ Kontsevich formality \cite[Theorem 2]{KontsevichOperads} gives an equivalence (for any choice of Drinfeld associator) between $E_k$-algebras and $P_k$-algebras, and hence between $BD_k$-algebras and $P_k\brh$-algebras, so quantisations of $n$-shifted Poisson structures automatically exist for all $n\ge 1$ and are in one-to-one correspondence with deformations of the Poisson structure over $\R\brh$.